 He fought back.

-These are the major battles of Gilbert’s life but of course there has to be the smaller, one-on-one, domestic battles to finish off that side of the story.
+These are the major big struggles of Gilbert’s life but of course there has to be the smaller, one-on-one, domestic big struggles to finish off that side of the story.

-The interpersonal battles take place first with the wonderfully named Fran Bangharmer then with his younger son at the fast-food joint.
+The interpersonal big struggles take place first with the wonderfully named Fran Bangharmer then with his younger son at the fast-food joint.
 The son is keeping a secret about the other son, which puts them at loggerheads.

 When Gilbert realises he didn’t know that his granddaughter Arlene had been ill ‘even a day’ with cancer and that he’d somehow failed to pick up that one of his sons is gay, he realises he’s not on the same wavelength as his family at all.
 They’re strangers to him.
 We know he’s had some kind of epiphany or grim realisation because he can’t seem to move when the lights turn green.